BLACKBURN & DISTRICT BADMINTON ASSOCIATION RULES

 - the officers of the league;

-- up to twelve other members to elected at the Annual General Meeting, with a minimum of eight;
+- up to a minimum of two other members to be elected at the Annual General Meeting;

 - Five members, either officials or elected members, shall form a quorum at any Management Committee Meeting.